sawft99/Obsidian-SecPlus/Sec+/Chapter 6 - Hardening/Group Policies.md

 # About
 ---
-- A set of rules or policies that can be applied to a set of users or computer accounts within the operating systesm ^7935c4
+- A set of rules or policies that can be applied to a set of users or computer accounts within the operating system ^7935c4

 # Using in #Windows

 ## Local
 ---
 - Local Group Policy Editor
-	- Creates and manages local computer polcies in a #Windows environment
+	- Creates and manages local computer polices in a #Windows environment
 	- GPedit.msc
 - Policies ^0cf784
 	- Each one acts as a <u>security template</u>